Cardinals Vs. Diamondbacks Prediction, Odds, Pick

 The St. Louis Cardinals take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Cardinals Diamondbacks prediction and pick.

-Dakota Hudson gets the call for the Cardinals, while Madison Bumgarner will go to the bump for the Diamondbacks.
+Jose Quintana gets the ball for the Cardinals, while Merrill Kelly goes to the hill for the Diamondbacks.

-Dakota Hudson had a 2.76 ERA on June 7.
-That ERA is now at 4.17.
-He has been going in the wrong direction over the past two months.
-In five starts from June 12 through July 4, Hudson gave up 22 runs in 25 1/3 innings.
-Since then, he has been slightly better, giving up 11 runs in 26 innings over his last five starts.
-You can see in these numbers a worrying component for Hudson and the Cardinals: That batch of five starts from June and early July encompassed 25 1/3 innings.
-His next five starts encompassed 26 innings.
-That means he is pitching roughly five innings per start, which adds a lot of work for the St. Louis bullpen.
-In early June, when he was thriving, Hudson pitched seven full innings in three consecutive appearances, giving the Cardinals hope that Hudson would become a big innings-eater on the staff.
-That hasn’t materialized.
-If he’s going to be a five-inning pitcher, though, Hudson cannot give up more than two runs if the Cardinals are to maximize their chances of winning the National League Central.
+Jose Quintana was acquired from the Pittsburgh Pirates at the trade deadline.
+It was not a splashy pickup for the Redbirds, but the team did need some starting arms for the remainder of the season.
+Quintana has delivered the goods.
+In three post-deadline starts for the Cardinals, Quintana has pitched to a 2.65 ERA: 17 innings, five earned runs allowed, no more than two earned runs allowed in any of those three starts.
+If this is the guy the Cardinals will continue to get over the next six weeks, St. Louis will very likely reach the postseason.
+Quintana and Jordan Montgomery have both given this team and this starting rotation a significant boost in the month of August.
+You can see how well the Cardinals are playing.
+This is a big piece of the puzzle.

-Madison Bumgarner pitched to a 1.17 ERA in April, and the D-Backs hoped this was the start of something big.
-Nope.
-It didn’t materialize.
-Bumgarner has pitched to an ERA of four runs or higher in each subsequent month of the season, posting a 5.33 ERA in May and getting hammered here in August.
-Bumgarner has made three starts this month, totaling 17 1/3 innings.
-He has allowed 15 earned runs.
-It has been a bloodbath.
-Bumgarner has to hit the reset button and make sure he finishes the season knowing what to correct in his approach.
-If not, he will be a huge headache for the Arizona organization heading into the offseason, and he might look for an exit ramp out of Phoenix.
+Merrill Kelly has been terrific for the D-Backs this season.
+In the month of May, for whatever reason, things just didn’t click.
+Kelly registered a 6.31 ERA in that particular month.
+When you realize that his ERA for the year is 2.81 in spite of that one really bad month, a larger reality emerges: Kelly, in every non-May month of 2022, has pitched at a level comparable to Sandy Alcantara — no, not the same amount of innings (which is where Alcantara separates himself from every other MLB pitcher this season), but similar quality.
+The ERA is close to two runs in April, June, July, and August combined.
+Kelly pitched to an ERA of under 1.35 in two of those four months.
+His August ERA, based on three starts, is 2.37.
+He is coming off a seven-inning masterpiece against the Giants in which he allowed no runs on only four hits.
+Kelly has been one of the big breakout stars of the 2022 season.
+The Diamondbacks have a ton of problems, but he isn’t one of them.

 Courtesy of FanDuel, here are the Cardinals-Diamondbacks MLB odds.